Near Clermont in Lake County, Florida — The American South (South Atlantic)

 Dean R. Gilmore

 Location.
 28° 27.71′ N, 81° 44.888′ W. Marker is near Clermont, Florida, in Lake County.
+Marker is located on the beach of Lake Louisa, in Lake Louisa State Park.
 Touch for map.
-Marker is located on the beach of Lake Louisa, in Lake Louisa State Park.
 Marker is in this post office area: Clermont FL 34714, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-The History of Groveland High School (approx. 9.3 miles away); Montverde Academy (approx. 10.4 miles away); The Liberty Bell (approx. 10˝ miles away); The Liberty Tree (approx. Green Pond Baptist Church and Cemetery (approx. 11 miles away); Pounds Motor Company (approx. 12.1 miles away); Tyrannosaurus Rex (approx. 12.2 miles away); Winter Garden Downtown Historic District (approx. 12.3 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+The History of Groveland High School (approx. 9.3 miles away); Montverde Academy (approx. 10.4 miles away); The Liberty Bell (approx. 10˝ miles away); The Liberty Tree (approx. 10˝ miles away); Harper House (approx. 10.7 miles away); Brick Road (approx. 10.7 miles away); Green Pond Baptist Church and Cemetery (approx. 11 miles away); Pounds Motor Company (approx. 12.1 miles away).

 More about this marker.
 The access road to Lake Louisa State Park is 2 miles south of the intersection of Lake Louisa Road and US 27.
 Marker is about 3 miles west of US 27.

 Regarding Dean R. Gilmore.

 Text from a nearby marker seen in photo #3

 Late in the afternoon of November 14, 1944, Army First Lieutenant Dean R. Gilmore took off from Bartow Army Air Field with a flight of five P-51 Mustangs.
 As flight instructor, he was leading the group on a low-altitude training exercise.
 His plane crashed into the lake, killing him instantly.
 It was his twenty-third birthday.